moon290/chanjuanli.github.io/_pages/more.md

 title: "News"
 author_profile: true
 ---
+- Apr 4, 2020, the following paper: **RikiNet: Reading Wikipedia Pages for Natural Question Answering** was accepted to the **ACL 2020**.

 - Mar 21, 2020, the following paper: **Generating Chinese Poetry from Images via Concrete and Abstract Information** was accepted to the **IJCNN 2020**.

 - Nov 20, 2019, the demo video of the following paper: **Deep Poetry: A Chinese Classical Poetry Generation System** (AAAI 2020 demo) are available at [here](https://youtu.be/jD1R_u9TA3M).